faizanali710/LUMS-Road-Dataset/README.md

 ## Introduction

 Visual perception plays a critical role in the functionality of Autonomous Delivery Vehicles (ADVs), as they must accurately identify and differentiate between various objects in their environment.
 Achieving this requires real-time semantic segmentation, which we achieved by deploying our trained model on an NVIDIA Jetson Nano.
 The effectiveness of the segmentation model is dependent on its training with a robust and comprehensive dataset.
-To meet this requirement, we meticulously gathered and manually annotated an extensive dataset using the [RoboFlow](https://universe.roboflow.com/senior-project-irtnh/lums-road-dataset) platform.
+To meet this requirement, an extensive was meticulously gathered and manually annotated using the [RoboFlow](https://universe.roboflow.com/senior-project-irtnh/lums-road-dataset) platform.

 ## Dataset Details